-Factors such as like congenital malformation, fibroids and adhesion of the uterus due to infection or abortion may interfere with the movement of male sperm or implantation of embryo.
+Factors such as congenital malformation, fibroids, and adhesion of the uterus due to infection or abortion may interfere with the movement of male sperm or implantation of the embryo.

 #4 Cervical factors

-- Very narrow cervical canal which prevents the sperm to pass into the uterus.
+- A very narrow cervical canal which prevents the sperm to pass into the uterus.

 - Low levels of estrogen which may produce insufficient or very thick mucus in the cervix to allow sperm motility